City of Toronto Act: Stronger City of Toronto for a Stronger Ontario Act, 2006 (Bill 53)

 On December 14, 2005, the first reading of Bill 53 was given in the Legislative Assembly of Ontario.
 Also known as the Stronger City of Toronto for a Stronger Ontario Act, 2006, it enacted the new City of Toronto Act, 2006, as well as amended and repealed various public acts related to Toronto, and repealed various private acts also related to the city.
 The bill received its second reading on April 10, 2006, and was referred to the Standing Committee on General Government, which returned it to the legislature on May 30, 2006.
 On June 12, 2006, the bill received its third reading and royal assent after a 58–20 vote.

+City of Toronto Act, 2006 (Schedule A)

-This law permitted the Toronto government to enter into agreements with other governments and increased the scope for the city government to raise revenue.
+The City of Toronto Act, 2006 (Loi de 2006 sur la cité de Toronto) functions as a consolidated city charter and grants unique powers to the municipal government of Toronto.
+Namely, this law permitted the Toronto government to enter into agreements with other governments and increased the scope for the city government to raise revenue.
 Tax powers in Canada are defined by the constitution and restrict certain powers of direct taxation only to the federal government.

+Unlike all other municipalities in Ontario, Toronto's municipal structure derives almost entirely from its own statute and is generally not affected by the Municipal Act, 2001.
+As such, whenever general changes are made to municipal governance in Ontario, both the Municipal Act, 2001 and the City of Toronto Act, 2006 are amended.